Rising Stars Winner Q&A

 For me, technology offers so many solutions.
 There are a couple that I have my eye on for our industry.
 I may be biased, but I believe 3D printing has a huge potential to shift how we build and maintain our assets.
 I also see that digital technologies can take us to the next level.
 We recently hired a new data scientist that is off the charts (!) and when I spoke to her over lunch, she helped me to understand the opportunities we have with data.
 There is a huge amount of waste in our industry currently – this will change dramatically as we continue to “hack” our assets.

 What would you say is the biggest challenge for downstream at the moment?

-Downstream is facing a huge societal pressure.
+Downstream is facing huge societal pressure.
 It is understandable for many reasons – we need to get better.
-Society doesn’t value the Downstream very highly which you can see in market valuations compared to other technology companies like Tesla.
+Society doesn’t value the Downstream very highly, which you can see in market valuations compared to other technology companies like Tesla.
 This brings challenges for securing investment and more importantly, brilliant talent.

 What do you think the young engineers of today will say to our 2020 Rising Stars question?
 (A Day in the Life of a 2050 Process Engineer: How would you revitalise the downstream sector for a role in the energy transition)

 I would like to see them embracing the future and not trying to polish the past.
 I reckon technology, plastic waste and carbon will feature high on the agenda.
 I’m excited to see the entrants this year.